 How a pre-wedding shoot will improve your wedding photos

-As wedding photographers it’s rare that we have couples who aren’t nervous about having their photo taken.
-We so often see how nerves and worry physically affect the way people are in front of the camera and this can of course affect how you look in photographs.
+As a wedding photographer, it’s rare that I meet someone who isn’t nervous about having their photo taken.
+I so often see how nerves and worry physically affect the way people are in front of the camera and this can of course affect how you look in photographs.

 If you’re having any directed wedding photography you’ll want to enjoy those moments of being photographed rather than feel anxious about them.
-And if you’re having documentary wedding photography, or a mix of both styles, it can make such a difference just to feel comfortable about having a photographer around.
+Even if you’re having mostly documentary wedding photography it can make such a difference when you feel comfortable about having a photographer around.

 To be good at anything you have to practice.
-The dreaded school photos aside, most of us won’t have been photographed professionally before we get married.
+The awkward and cringe-worthy school photos aside, most people won’t have been photographed professionally before getting married.
 But your wedding day isn’t the best time to start.
 Even Kate Moss had to learn what to do in front of the camera.
 A pre-wedding portrait shoot is your chance to practice.
 And who knows, you might even enjoy it!

-Four ways a pre-wedding shoot can help you to relax and enjoy your wedding photography:
+Four ways a pre-wedding shoot can help you to relax and enjoy being photographed on your wedding day

 1. By finding out what to expect